 2 small rovers that will study the asteroid from its surface.

-Small lander that will study the asteroid using four observation devices and that will hop to three locations on the asteroid
+Small lander designed to study the asteroid using four observation devices and move across the asteroid.